General enquiries: 0800 326 5559

 • Bloodshot eyes

-If an individual has become addicted to alcohol, they will experience more severe iterations of these symptoms.
-This is because their body will have gradually developed a tolerance to alcohol, meaning they will have had to consume more of it in order to achieve their ‘high’ [1].
+This is because their body will have gradually developed a tolerance to alcohol, meaning they will have had to consume more of it in order to achieve their ‘high’.
+[1]

-This increased dose means that the following negative effects will increase in severity.
 For example, an alcoholic may experience extreme anxiety and depression, possibly resulting in suicidal behaviour.

-How to recognise the warnings signs
+How to recognise the warning signs of alcoholism

 Alcohol has a high abuse risk, meaning its frequent use can easily force the body to become dependent upon it in order to function.
-The changes in body chemistry cause there to be an imbalance whenever alcohol is absent, meaning it must regularly be consumed.

-Despite its destructive effects, alcohol abuse can be difficult to spot in another person.
 Those who drink too much are often very good at hiding it, and so identifying the warning signs can be hard.

 Alcohol abuse can also be a sensitive thing to talk about, and approaching someone who does not have an addiction can cause upset or anger.
-That is why it is important to recognise whether an individual is displaying several warning signs of alcoholism before approaching them.

 1. Being unable to stop drinking

-Addiction is better described as dependence.
 This is because an individual tends to not consciously want to drink alcohol, but instead needs to in order to avoid a chemical imbalance within their body.

 As a result, an individual with an addiction tends to find that they cannot stop drinking, even when it is doing harm to their mental or physical health.
-They usually drink every day, and struggle to go several days without doing so.

 2. Obsessing over alcohol